 How to make slime with contact lens solution?

-The toy manufacturer Mattel are awarded the honour of manufacturing and bring slime to the mass market in the winter of 1976, the only colour choice was green and it was sold in a plastic dustbin can - it was cold to the touch, and oozed slowly between your fingers, fascinating young and old alike, as long as you didn’t get on the cat or the carpet.
-The American TV show Nickelodeon increased it's popularity in the late 70's buy using a slime like green substance in many of its shows.
+The toy manufacturer Mattel was awarded the honour of manufacturing and bringing slime to the mass market in the winter of 1976, the only colour choice was green and it was sold in a plastic dustbin can - it was cold to the touch, and oozed slowly between your fingers, fascinating young and old alike, as long as you didn’t get on the cat or the carpet.
+The American TV show Nickelodeon increased its popularity in the late 70's by using a slime-like green substance in many of its shows.

 At a basic level you need just three ingredients found in most households with children to make slime: